-A care plan is a tool that professional caregivers and long-term care providers use to record a patient’s needs and preferences and delegate caregiving responsibilities to ensure these needs are met with timely, high-quality responses.
-Family caregivers can benefit from using a similar approach to either organize their daily tasks or create a formal account of all services provided in order to receive payment.
-(The latter is known as a Personal Care Agreement.)
+A plan of care is a tool that long-term care providers use to record a patient’s needs and preferences and delegate caregiving responsibilities to ensure these needs are met with timely, high-quality responses.
+Family caregivers can benefit from using a similar approach to organize their daily tasks and even create a formal account of all services provided in exchange for payment.
+(The latter legal document is known as a personal care agreement or personal services contract.)

-Once a care plan is in place, the caregiver can efficiently organize their duties in order to lend their complete focus to one task at a time.
+Once a care plan is in place, a family caregiver can efficiently organize their duties and lend their complete focus to one task at a time.
 A senior’s care plan should be reviewed regularly and updated as needed to ensure all new and increasing needs are addressed.
-This improves their quality of care and reduces the likelihood of any mishaps.
-Furthermore, such a plan allows others to participate in a loved one’s care as seamlessly as possible, which increases the likelihood that the primary caregiver(s) will be able to receive adequate respite time.
+This improves their quality of care and decreases the likelihood of any mishaps.
+Furthermore, care planning allows others to participate in a loved one’s care as seamlessly as possible, making it easier for primary caregiver(s) to arrange respite time.

 Build Your Care Team

-Family members often wonder when it is the right time to become involved in a loved one’s daily life and care.
-Adult children typically discuss their parents’ health and living situation amongst themselves until an unforeseen event causes them to take action.
-However, this is not the best way to broach the subject with elders or prepare yourself for managing someone else’s health, finances and daily care.
-Going into caregiving blindly and without a strategy is strongly discouraged.
+Family members often wonder when it is the right time to become involved in an aging loved one’s daily life and care.
+Adult children typically discuss their parents’ health and living situation amongst themselves until an unforeseen event causes them to act.
+However, leaving things until the last minute is not the best way to broach the subject with elders or prepare yourself for managing someone else’s health, finances and daily care.
+Going into caregiving blindly and without a strategy is strongly discouraged, although it happens frequently.

-Support and assistance can come in the form of a care team, which includes family members, close friends, neighbors, and whomever else you you trust to pitch in.
-However, during the initial planning discussion, it will probably be most comfortable and productive to only have the closest individuals present so it is not too overwhelming.
-Tackle the subject as early as possible to get a complete understanding of your loved one’s current and future needs and preferences.
+Support and assistance can come in the form of a care team, which includes family members, close friends, neighbors, and whomever else you trust to pitch in.
+However, to keep initial care planning discussions from becoming too overwhelming, try to limit participation to immediate family members.
+It’s best to tackle the subject of long-term care as early as possible to get a complete understanding of your loved one’s current and future needs and preferences.
 Be sure to select upbeat individuals with practical skills to join your care team.
 You can always add more team members if needed later on.

 Create Your Care Plan Template

-Once you have a support team in place, you can begin to take steps towards designing a customized plan for your loved one that each team member can follow.
-You must work together to assess your loved one’s situation, identify their needs and set goals, match team members with caregiving tasks, and add elder care professionals and other resources before you can enact your plan.
+Once you have a team in place, you can begin to take steps toward designing a customized plan for your loved one that each team member can follow.
+You must work together to assess your loved one’s situation, identify their needs, set goals of care, match team members with caregiving tasks, and seek out elder care professionals and other resources before you can enact your plan.

-Completing each of these phases in their entirety will help you devise a sustainable and comprehensive plan for your loved one.
-Going through this process early on and regularly reevaluating your care plan is the best way to be a succesful caregiver.
+Completing each of these phases in their entirety will help you devise a sustainable and comprehensive plan of care for your loved one.
+Going through this process early on and regularly reevaluating your care plan is the best way to be a successful caregiver.

-To assist you in devising a care plan, we have created a free guide for you and your family to use during the planning and execution processes.
+To assist you with the care planning process, we have created a free guide for you and your family to use.

-Rather than simply resorting to trial and error to find answers, read about other experienced caregivers' situations to see if any of their tips or tricks might solve your problem.
+Instead of resorting to trial and error to find solutions, read about other caregivers’ experiences to see if you can learn from any of their tips and tricks.

 You can also visit the Caregiver Forum to ask questions, share experiences, receive care planning advice, and get one-on-one support from fellow caregivers and elder care experts.

-Adult Day Care: For caregivers who would like to keep their loved one at home, but need additional support in order to go to work during the day or take respite time, adult day services are the perfect fit.
+For caregivers who would like to keep their loved ones at home but need additional support in order to go to work during the day or take respite time, adult day services are the perfect fit.

-Geriatric Care Managers: These professional advocates are typically certified social workers, nurses or other elder care industry experts.
-Their job is to conduct extensive research on all resources available to your loved one, coordinate benefits and care, and assist in helping team members discuss difficult topics.
+Also known as Aging Life Care Professionals, these advocates are typically licensed and/or certified social workers, nurses or other elder care industry experts.
+Their job is to conduct extensive research on all resources available to your loved one, coordinate benefits and care, and assist team members with long-term care planning and difficult care decisions.

-Elder Law Attorneys: These legal professionals specialize in issues relating to aging like long-term care, advance care, and estate planning.
-An elder law attorney can assist with wills, trusts, powers of attorney, guardianship, and many other legal matters.
+These legal professionals specialize in issues related to aging like long-term care planning, advance care planning and estate planning.
+An elder law attorney can assist with wills, trusts, powers of attorney, guardianship and many other legal matters.

-Financial Planners: Finding a way to finance long-term care is a common struggle for many families.
-A reputable financial planner or advisor can help with retirement planning, investment strategies, applications for financial assistance, tax issues, and much more.
+Finding a way to pay for long-term care is a common struggle for many families.
+A reputable financial planner or advisor can help with retirement planning, investment strategies, tax issues and much more.

-Physicians: Your loved one’s doctors are responsible for managing medications and health care in your care plan.
+Your loved one’s doctors are responsible for managing the medical aspects of their care plan.
 It’s crucial to develop relationships with each one and assist them in communicating with each other and coordinating your loved one’s care.
-Your care team may include your primary care physician, a geriatrician, neurologist, psychologist, and any other specialists your loved one sees.
+Your care team may include a primary care physician, geriatrician, neurologist, psychologist, and any other specialists your loved one sees.

-Social Workers: Typically found in hospitals and long-term care facilities, these care coordinators help patients and their family members understand diagnoses, make decisions and locate resources to pay for care.
-The ultimate goal for social workers is to ensure the general wellbeing of each client.
+Typically found in hospitals and long-term care facilities, these care coordinators help patients and their family members understand diagnoses, make care decisions and locate resources to pay for elder care.
+A social worker’s goal is to ensure the general well-being of each client.

 Keep in mind that once your care plan is in place, it will continue to develop and evolve as you and your care team gain experience and your loved one’s needs change.
-It is a lot of work to establish a care plan, but even a partial strategy is better than nothing at all.
+It is a lot of work to establish a comprehensive care plan, but even a casual organizational strategy is better than nothing at all.